 One of the most important roles baby teeth have is preparing the space for proper alignment and growth of permanent teeth later on.
 The longer baby teeth are maintained, the easier for permanent teeth to emerge in proper alignment.

-Because of that, when primary teeth have to be removed for various reasons such as abscess, trauma or accident, pediatric dentists recommend space maintainers.
+Because of that, when primary teeth have to be removed for various reasons such as abscess, trauma or accident, our children’s dentist recommends space maintainers.
 These easy and comfortable devices hold the space for the permanent teeth’s future slot and keep the surrounding teeth from infringing on the area.

 Types of Space Maintainers

 Space maintainers are not permanent and they are removed when permanent teeth erupt.
-There are two types of pediatric space maintainers that your dentist may recommend, fixed and removable.
+There are two types of pediatric space maintainers that your Dr. Ashley Covington may recommend, fixed and removable.
 As the names suggest, the first one stays in the mouth although not permanently while the other is removable.
-At our Lady’s Island dental office we almost exclusively use fixed space maintainers.
+At our Lady’s Island dentist office we almost exclusively use fixed space maintainers.

 Fixed space maintainers are recommended for children because they are easy to maintain and are less likely to be damaged or lost.
 Space maintainers can be placed on either the upper or lower arch to replace missing teeth and can save space for back teeth that are not ready to emerge.